Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-DNBJxG8Mntg.md

 ### Transcript

-> not current is better i mean i'm glad to hear that i'm glad that the current area is better i mean the current but yeah again best we had at the time yeah
+> not current is better I mean I'm glad to hear that I'm glad that the current area is better I mean the current but yeah again best we had at the time yeah